-- a.
-As described in section 2d. of this Attachment, a property inspection from another state or federal funding agency conducted within the past 12 months, if available. - b.
-If the property does not meet the requirements outlined in the market conditions and occupancy rates in section 2g. of this Attachment, the applicant must provide current market data (defined as no more than 6 months old at time of application) that demonstrates there is a need for the project.
-Data should include waiting lists and a housing shortage confirmed by local housing agencies and realtors. - c.
+- minimum, the number of RA units under the current Rental Assistance Agreement and may request up to 100 percent RA units, so that all units at the property have rental assistance. - c.
+As described in section 2d. of this Attachment, a property inspection from another state or federal funding agency conducted within the past 12 months, if available. - d.
+If the property does not meet the requirements outlined in the market conditions and occupancy rates in section 2g. of this Attachment, the applicant must provide current market data (defined as no more than 6 months old at time of filing) that demonstrates there is a need for the project.
+Data should include waiting lists and a housing shortage confirmed by local housing agencies and realtors. - e.
 Rehabilitation plan for the property, including whether funding commitments have been secured.
 Include a narrative describing which category you believe applies to the property for which you are seeking a SARA contract: - i.
 Rehabilitation plan is in place and funding is secured.
 The owner has developed a plan for substantial rehabilitation of the property and funding commitments are secured in an amount adequate to complete the plan.
 Rehabilitation will be completed shortly after execution of the SARA contract and improvements are expected to address the physical needs of the property for the term of the contract. - ii.
 Rehabilitation plan is in place, but funding is not secured.
 The owner has developed a plan for rehabilitation of the property, but funding commitments have not been secured. - iii.
 Rehabilitation plan is not in place.
 The current physical condition is acceptable, but rehabilitation is required to address the needs of the property for the term of the SARA contract.
-The owner has not developed a rehabilitation plan or secured funding commitments. - d.
-Request for additional units of RA under the SARA contract.
-If applicable, specify the number of additional units of RA requested under the SARA contract.
-An applicant may, but is not required to, request additional units so that the property has 100% RA.
+The owner has not developed a rehabilitation plan or secured funding commitments.